chessgames.com

 After Lasker lost his title, he spent a considerable amount of time playing bridge and intended to retire.
 However, he returned to chess in the mid-thirties as he needed to raise money after the Nazis had confiscated his properties and life savings.
 After the tournament in Moscow in 1936, the Laskers were encouraged to stay on and Emanuel accepted an invitation to become a member of the Moscow Academy of Science to pursue his mathematical studies, with both he and his wife, Martha, taking up permanent residence in Moscow.
 At this time, he also renounced his German citizenship and took on Soviet citizenship.
 Although Stalin's purges prompted the Laskers to migrate to the USA in 1937, it is unclear whether they ever renounced their Soviet citizenship.

-Lasker counted Albert Einstein amongst his friends.
-He published several chess books but as he was also a mathematician, games theorist, philosopher and even playwright, he published books in all these fields, except for the play which was performed on one occasion.
-As a youth, his parents had recognised his potential and sent him to study in Berlin where he also learned to play serious chess.
+Lasker published several chess books but as he was also a mathematician, games theorist, philosopher and even playwright, he published books in all these fields, except for the play which was performed on only one occasion.
+As a youth, his parents had recognised his potential and sent him to study in Berlin where he first learned to play serious chess.
 After he graduated from high school, he studied mathematics and philosophy at the universities in Berlin, Göttingen and Heidelberg.
 Lasker died in the Mount Sinai Hospital, New York in 1941, aged 72, and was buried in the Beth Olom Cemetery in Queens.
 He was survived by his wife and his sister, Lotta.
 On May 6, 2008, Dr. Lasker was among the first 40 German sportsmen to be elected into the "Hall of Fame des Deutschen Sports".

 "It is not possible to learn much from him.
 One can only stand and wonder." - <Max Euwe> Euwe lost all three of his games against Lasker, the most lopsided result between any two world champions.